2020 Sustainability Report

 We practice sustainable forestry across our operations in Alabama, Louisiana and Mississippi and offer services to improve land management practices across industries.

-SFI and state-specific Best Management Practices guide Soterra’s harvesting, and overall forestry practices to ensure we adhere to all regulatory requirements and apply the highest standard practices throughout our operations whenever possible.
-We apply a sustainable harvest methodology, which is based on a 30-year rotation, to our timberlands.
+SFI and state-specific Best Management Practices guide Soterra’s harvesting and overall forestry practices to ensure we adhere to all regulatory requirements and apply the highest standard practices throughout our operations whenever possible.
+We apply a sustainable harvest methodology based on a 30-year rotation to our timberlands.
 Prior to harvesting any site, we conduct a thorough review of the area to assess the overall biodiversity value of the site and identify any protected animal or plant species that may be impacted by the harvest.
-If any areas within a site are identified as having a high biodiversity value or serve as a habitat to a protected species, appropriate buffer zones are established to ensure that land or species is not impacted and, if necessary, preparation and harvesting methods will be altered accordingly.
-To-date, no Soterra managed lands have been identified as having high biodiversity value, however since 2008, eight species of concern have been identified within our geographic areas and protected when necessary.
+If any areas within a site are identified as having a high biodiversity value, or serve as a habitat to a protected species, appropriate buffer zones are established to ensure that species is not impacted and, if necessary, preparation and harvesting methods will be altered accordingly.
+To-date, no Soterra managed lands have been identified as having high biodiversity value, however since 2008, nine species of concern have been identified within our geographic areas and protected when necessary.
 In 2020, the black pine snake was newly designated as a species of concern on Greif-managed properties.